AsynchronousAI/cobalt/dev/vscodelinter/README.md

-# lxx/vscodelinter
+# cobalt/vscodelinter

-A modified version of [selene](https://kampfkarren.github.io/selene/) for lxx.
+A modified version of [selene](https://kampfkarren.github.io/selene/) for cobalt.